hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 * check the swirlds.log for the text

 ```
 AddressBookInitializer: Software Upgrade from version 1 to 2.
-The address book stake will be updated by the saved state's SwirldState.
+The address book weight will be updated by the saved state's SwirldState.
 ```

 * check the directory `sdk/data/saved/address_book` for the latest files
   * usedAddressBook_v1_<date>.txt
-    * **matches the addresses in the config.txt, but the stake values incrementally increase starting from 0. (differs from previous section)**
+    * **matches the addresses in the config.txt, but the weight values incrementally increase starting from 0. (differs from previous section)**
   * usedAddressBook_v1_<date>.txt.debug
     * The configuration address book is the same as what is in config.txt
     * The state saved address book is the same as what is in config.txt